marcelpetersen/mobil/_drafts/leading-maas-executive-joins-wunder-to-fuel-u-s-expansion.md

 - interview
 - new hire
 author: _people/sam-baker.md
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Sign Up for our Newsletter
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: The monthly Wunder Bar newsletter is packed full of insights and updates from the world of Wunder.
+Sign up to stay in the loop!
 cta_link: pages/newsletter-signup.md
 title: Leading MaaS Executive Joins Wunder to Fuel US Expansion
 publish_date: 2019-10-29 15:00:00 +0000